willmendesneto/update-yeoman-generator/README.md

 -  `-t`, `--template`       [optional] [default: "app/templates"]   String with a prefix for your templates folder based on the root folder of the generator repository.
 -  `--github-token`         [optional]                              Github Token required for private repositories
+-  `--json-storage-file`     [optional] [default: ".yo-rc.json"]     JSON file based on the root folder of the generator repository with the storage data.
 -  `-h`, `--help`           [optional]                              Show help command

 Inside the existing boilerplate generated repository run: